Eutiquio Boyles: Early life

-Boyles, also known as Inko Okoy, was born in Sitio Bood (now Barangay Bood), Ubay, Bohol, on November 21, 1874.
+Boyles, also known as Inko Okoy or Wenceslao Reyes, was born in Sitio Bood (now Barangay Bood), Ubay, Bohol, on November 21, 1874.
 Born out of wedlock, he was brought up by his mother, Nicasia Boyles.
 His father was Francisco Reyes.
 His paternal great-grandmother, Berudja Reyes, was a survivor of the aftermath of the Dagohoy revolution.

-Wenceslao "Boyles" Reyes left for Cebu to pursue higher education, which was uncommon at the time.
-To continue his studies, he later worked for rich families in Cebu.
-He enrolled in the night high school of San Carlos Seminary and later obtained the Spanish curriculum of "Titulo de Maestro."
+Boyles left home for Cebu to pursue higher education, which was uncommon at the time.
+He worked for rich families to afford his education.
+He enrolled in the night high school of San Carlos Seminary and later obtained the Spanish degree of "Titulo de Maestro."

-His father, Francisco Reyes, soon realized the determination of his son's dream to continue his education.
-He later provided financial support and sent the young Reyes to Manila.
-Reyes was later admitted and enrolled at the Universidad de Santo Tomas.
+His father, Francisco Reyes, later provided financial support for Boyles' education and sent him to Manila.
+Boyles was later admitted and enrolled at the Universidad de Santo Tomas.
 He completed his "Bacheller en Artes" at the same university.

-After his graduation, Boyles returned to his hometown in Ubay.
+After he graduated, Boyles returned to his hometown in Ubay.
 With his completed education, he was appointed municipal secretary by the presidente municipal of Ubay.
-Afterwards, he was appointed inspector of customs at the Port of Ubay, which is a prime gateway of the Bohol province in the nearby provinces of Cebu, Leyte and Samar.
+Afterwards, he was appointed inspector of customs at the major Port of Ubay.

-During the American occupation, he assumed a post as Justice of the peace (Juez de Paz) of the municipality until 1902.
+During the American occupation of the Philippines, he assumed a post as justice of the peace (Juez de Paz) of Ubay until 1902.
 He was later succeeded by his half-brother Nicanor Reyes.

 In the 1902 municipal election, he was elected presidente municipal (mayor) of Ubay, becoming the chief executive of his hometown.
 He only served for one term in the office until 1906.

-After his stint as municipal president, his constituents encouraged him to run for assemblyman in the inaugural Philippine Legislature, which was established through the Philippine Organic Act of 1902.
-The Act mandates establishing the Philippine Assembly to be elected by the Filipinos two years after the publication of a census and only after peace had been restored completely in the country.
-He gladly accepted the challenge and ran as an independent.
+After his stint as presidente municipal, his constituents encouraged him to run for assemblyman in the inaugural Philippine Legislature, which was established through the Philippine Organic Act of 1902.
+He agreed to run as an independent candidate, and was elected the first assemblyman of the third district of Bohol on July 30, 1907.

-During the first Philippine Assembly elections on July 30, 1907, Boyles was elected the first assemblyman of the third district of Bohol, becoming a member of the 1st Philippine Legislature.
 The third district was then composed of 12 large municipalities, which includes the entire eastern half of Bohol, from Valencia to barangay Pangpang (now municipality of Buenavista), Getafe.
-During the 1909 Philippine Assembly elections held on November 2, 1909, he ran again and won for his second term as assemblyman of the third district of Bohol.
+He successfully ran for a second term during the 1909 Philippine Assembly elections.

-In the 1916 Philippine General Election, Boyles ran and was elected governor of Bohol, becoming the 6th elected chief executive of the province.
+In the 1916 Philippine general election, Boyles ran and was elected governor of Bohol, becoming the 6th elected chief executive of the province.
 He served in the office for one term, from October 16, 1916, to October 15, 1919.

-After his stint as governor, he was appointed Director of the Bureau of Non-Christian Tribes of the Philippines and served from 1919 to 1923.
+After his term as governor, he was appointed Director of the Bureau of Non-Christian Tribes of the Philippines and served from 1919 to 1923.